oatmealcarpet/Project-Zero/README.md

      - ping
      - prefix
 - You can enable/disable the built-in commands by going into `index.js` at `line: 46`.
-- Disabling the built-in commands you have to put the following code:
-     - `help: false,`
-     - `eval: false,`
-     - `ping: false,`
-     - `prefix: false,`
-- If you don't see the codes above that means it is currently enabled.
 - Enabling the Unknown Command response you have to delete the `unknownCommand: false,` on `index.js` at `line: 47`.